FabrizioRizzi/my-songs-frontend/README.md

-**My Songs Frontend**
+# My Songs Frontend

-App creata con react (create-react-app)
+* React App to manage my favourite songs to play and to listen to ;-)

-Semantic UI React
+* Semantic UI React

-Deployata con netlify
+* Deployed on Netlify